Nocturnal42/runmyrobot/EXTENDING_CONTROLLER.md

 ### setup() function

+The ```setup()``` function takes two arguments.
+The robot_config object containing the details of the letsrobot.conf files, and a function object for the controllers chat handler function.
+In order to allow this function to be called later in the ```handle_chat()``` function, it should be stored in a global variable.

 ### handle_chat() Function

 The ```handle_chat()``` function takes one argument.
 The chat message object passed to the controller for the robot by the server.
-This is the same object that is passed as the optional second arguement to the tts ```say()``` function.
+This is the same object that is passed as the optional second argument to the tts ```say()``` function.

 ```
 {u'non_global': True, u'name': u'Nocturnal', u'username_color': u'#F16B74', u'robot_id': u'49345483', u'message': u'[huNGRycat] This is a chat message', u'_id': u'59ec950fb70002183b2c4e22', u'anonymous': False, u'room': u'Nocturnal'}
 ```

-Once the function has examined or modified the object, it should pass it off the main chat handler (or not, if you decide to drop the message entirely).
+Once the function has examined or modified the object, it should pass it off to the main chat handler (or not, if you decide to drop the message entirely).

 ## chat_custom.example.py

-This example shows how to use the ```extended_command``` module to add an addition ```.reboot``` command to reboot the controller.
-This is not exclusice to chat_custom, it can be done anywhere.
+This example shows how to use the ```extended_command``` module to add an additional ```.reboot``` command, to reboot the controller.
+This is not exclusive to chat_custom, it can be done anywhere.

-It also shows how to use replace all mentions of 'john madden' in chat with 'the antichrist' for tts.
-This could also be done in tts_custom.
+It also shows how to replace all mentions of 'john madden' in chat with 'the antichrist' for tts.
+This could also be done in tts_custom. r
 ## tts_custom.example.py

 This example shows how to play a custom sound file for specific users, before their tts chat message is played.